Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

 - [x] WebPack / Add a better management of external js/css as a plugins.....js
 - [x] Implement the default page style
   - [x] Set the nav menu
-  - [o] Put some content in the pages + about the template and what it contains
+  - [x] Put some content in the pages (SPA template stuff)
+  - [o] About page should contains something
-- [o] Add some api calls for the .Net WebApi stuff.
+- [x] Add some api calls for the .Net WebApi stuff.
-  - [o] Create a real endpoint with some kind of values.
+  - [x] Create a real endpoint with some kind of values.
 (Like the aspnet demo)
 - [x] Rename the folder/app to some sort of template name.
 - [x] Make a reload/production build
 - [o] Add logo within the template (I think it is feasible, see ms doc).
 - [x] Put this on github
 - [o] Automate the build / CI
-- [o] Add ts/x support (See example: https://github.com/aspnet/JavaScriptServices/blob/master/samples/misc/Webpack/webpack.config.js)
+- [o] Add ts/x support. /optional/ (See example: https://github.com/aspnet/JavaScriptServices/blob/master/samples/misc/Webpack/webpack.config.js)
 - [o] Add tslint/jslint
 - [x] Change the folder structure to look like a template for visual studio.
   - [x] Add the template in the nuget gallery